STAND. COM. REP. NO. 2279

 State of Hawaii

-Your Committees on Transportation, Military Affairs and Government Operations and Water, Land, Energy and Environment, to which was referred S.B.
-No. 2835 entitled:
+Your Committee on Government Operations, to which was referred S.B.
+No. 2719 entitled:

-"A BILL FOR AN ACT RELATING TO DEVELOPMENT OF PUBLIC LANDS,"
+"A BILL FOR AN ACT RELATING TO LEGISLATIVE FISCAL IMPACT STATEMENTS,"

-As affirmed by the records of votes of the members of your Committees on Transportation, Military Affairs and Government Operations and Water, Land, Energy and Environment that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2835, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 2835, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2719, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2719, S.D.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Government Operations,